Chase Sapphire Reserve® Credit Card Benefits & Review (Is it Worth it in September 2023?)

 – $300 travel credit

-– $100 Global Entry or TSA PreCheck application fee reimbursement (every four years)
+– $100 Global Entry, TSA PreCheck, or NEXUS application fee reimbursement (every four years)

 Think of the Chase Sapphire Preferred as a cheaper and stripped-down version of the Chase Sapphire Reserve.
 Here are a few of the main differences between the cards.

 Annual Fee – Sapphire Reserve: $550.
 Sapphire Preferred: $95